The Heathen - Where do they go when they die?

 Abimelech had the law of God written on his heart and God also spoke to him in a dream.
 In a similar way, God’s law is a schoolmaster to lead any heathen anywhere on earth to Christ if that heathen will obey his conscience, Gal 3:24-25.

-The fact that God sent His son to redeem us and pay for our sins demonstrates God’s grace and His good intentions toward the human race.
+The fact that God sent His son to redeem us and pay for our sins demonstrates God’s grace and good intentions toward the human race.
 God is willing to give us what we do not deserve and He has already paid the price so that we can have what we do not deserve IF we will receive salvation as a free gift in this life.
+Remember:

 Yes, the Bible is absolutely clear about that.